-A great lecture can inspire and empower.
-Unfortunately, what many lectures do is bore and pacify (Mann & Robinson, 2009).
-It has been long held that the role of the lecturer is to deliver material, in other words, lecture.
-It is up to students to engage with content.
-Lecturers are not there to entertain.
-Similarly, university instructors are often advised against ‘hand-holding’ – again, meaning the lecturer should leave it up to the students to make sense of what comes out of their mouths.
+Though the lecture has been a part of teaching for thousands of years, the benefits of lecturing have been debated for a good chunk of those years.
+There is no denying that a great lecture can inspire and empower.
+A moving and exciting orator can ignite in their listeners a passion and desire to learn more.
+However, what many lectures do is bore and pacify (Mann & Robinson, 2009), and this doesn’t have to be the case.
+Some feel that the role of the instructor is to deliver material – in other words, lecture – and it is up to students to engage with content.
 Such a position places the bulk of the burden for learning on the backs of the students and is the justification for many a tedious lecture.
-To be sure, not every effective lecture may inspire and empower, but to say that our position as lecturers is to simply convey information to students is to commit a great disservice.
-All of this does not mean we have to throw out our lecture notes and radically alter our teaching.
-There are a number of simple strategies available to improve the effectiveness of our lectures that take very little time (see The Methods and Simple Ideas below).
+But the reality is that most of us feel the pressure to convey a lot of information to students in not a lot of time and, therefore, often need to lecture to convey that information to students.
+Thankfully, we do not have to throw out our lecture notes and radically alter our teaching to help students better engage with and learn lecture content.
+There are a number of simple strategies available to improve the effectiveness of our lectures that take very little time (see the suggestions below).

 Over the past three decades, numerous modes of teaching at the post-secondary level have been shown to be more effective than the lecture, especially if what we want is a deeper engagement with the skills and knowledge of our disciplines.
-Despite the convincing evidence that the lecture is an ineffective way to support both foundational thinking (knowledge retrieval) and higher-level thought (critical thinking, analysis, creative work), the lecture will continue to represent a significant part of the teaching that goes on at the post-secondary level.
+Despite the convincing evidence that the lecture is not always a very effective way to support both foundational thinking (knowledge retrieval) and higher-level thinking (critical thinking, analysis, creative work, etc.), the lecture will continue to represent a significant part of the teaching that goes on at the post-secondary level.
 Why this is the case is a matter of speculation.
-Perhaps lecturing is so wound up in what many post-secondary teachers see as part of their identity as an instructor.
-Many faculty members are charged with teaching large classes of 100 students or more, which lends itself to the lecture mode.
-There is also a powerful ‘peer pressure’ among many instructors to conform to a certain mode of teaching in what are called ‘content-heavy’ courses.
-This context requires a mode in which a great deal of material is ‘covered’, with little enduring learning taking place.
+Perhaps lecturing is so wound up in what many faculty members see as part of their identity as an instructor.
+Many instructors are charged with teaching very large classes, which lends itself to the lecture mode.
+There may also be some pressure among instructors to conform to a certain mode of teaching in what are called ‘content-heavy’ courses in which a great deal of material is ‘covered’.
 In any case, it is safe to say that the lecture is here to stay for the foreseeable future.
-Within these constraints, how can we design lectures that are most effective?
+Within these constraints, how can we design lectures that are dynamic and effective?
+The following sections will offer some suggestions.

 Identify the purpose of your lecture